TransparentEdge/terraform-provider-transparentedge/docs/resources/staging_vclconf.md

 page_title: "transparentedge_staging_vclconf Resource - TransparentEdge"
 subcategory: ""
 description: |-
   Provides Staging VCL Configuration resource.
 This allows to generate a new VCL configuration that replaces the current one.
+Changing vclcode or comment uploads a new configuration version in place (no destroy/recreate).
+Destroying the resource uploads an empty VCL configuration so that any backends referenced by the current code can be removed afterwards.
 ---

 # transparentedge_staging_vclconf (Resource)

 Provides Staging VCL Configuration resource.
 This allows to generate a new VCL configuration that replaces the current one.
+Changing `vclcode` or `comment` uploads a new configuration version in place (no destroy/recreate).
+Destroying the resource uploads an empty VCL configuration so that any backends referenced by the current code can be removed afterwards.

 ## Example Usage